Crepopcorn/flight_log_management_system/README.md

 ## Getting Started

-Follow these steps to set up the project on your computer for development and testing:
+Follow these steps to set up the project on your computer if you want to run in your local machine for development and testing:

 #### Prerequisites
 - Web server with PHP support (XAMPP/WAMP/MAMP).